 Management believes that certain non-GAAP financial measures may be useful to investors in certain instances to provide additional meaningful comparisons between current results and results in prior operating periods.
 Adjusted earnings before interest, taxes, depreciation, amortization and stock-based compensation ("Adjusted EBITDA") is a metric used by management and frequently used by the financial community.
-Adjusted EBITDA from continuing operations provides insight into an organization's operating trends and facilitates comparisons between peer companies, since interest, taxes, depreciation, amortization and stock-based compensation can differ greatly between organizations as a result of differing capital structures and tax strategies.
-Adjusted EBITDA from continuing operations is one of the measures used for determining our debt covenant compliance.
-Adjusted EBITDA from continuing operations excludes certain items that are unusual in nature or not comparable from period while management believes that non-GAAP measurements are useful supplemental information, such adjusted results are not intended to replace our GAAP financial results.
-Adjusted EBITDA from continuing operations is not, and should not be considered, an alternative to net income (loss), income (loss) from operations, or any other measure for determining operating performance of liquidity, as determined under accounting principles generally accepted in the United States (GAAP).
-In assessing the overall health of its business for the years ended December 31, 2018 and 2017, the Company excluded items in the following general categories described below:
+Adjusted EBITDA from operations provides insight into an organization's operating trends and facilitates comparisons between peer companies, since interest, taxes, depreciation, amortization and stock-based compensation can differ greatly between organizations as a result of differing capital structures and tax strategies.
+Adjusted EBITDA from operations is one of the measures used for determining our debt covenant compliance.
+Adjusted EBITDA from operations excludes certain items that are unusual in nature or not comparable from period.
+While management believes that non-GAAP measurements are useful supplemental information, such adjusted results are not intended to replace our GAAP financial results.
+Adjusted EBITDA from operations jertor determining operations is not, and should not be considered, an alternative to net income (loss), operating income (loss), or any other measure for determining operating performance or liquidity, as determined under accounting principles generally accepted in the United States (GAAP).
+In assessing the overall health of its business for the years ended December 31, 2019 and 2018, the Company excluded items in the following general categories described below:

-- · Stock-based compensation: The Company believes that because of the variety of equity awards used by companies, varying methodologies for determining stock-based compensation and the assumptions and estimates involved in those determinations, the exclusion of non-cash stock-based compensation enhances the ability of management and investors to understand the impact of non-cash stock-based compensation on our operating results.
-Further, the Company believes that excluding stock-based compensation expense allows for a more transparent comparison of its financial results to the previous year. - · Bonuses paid to executives upon sale of discontinued operations: The Company does not consider the bonuses of \$87,750 associated with the sale of Ethostream to be indicative of current or future operating performance.
-Therefore, the Company does not consider the inclusion of these costs helpful in assessing its current financial performance compared to the previous year.
+Stock-based compensation: The Company believes that because of the variety of equity awards used by companies, varying methodologies for determining stock-based compensation and the assumptions and estimates involved in those determinations, the exclusion of non-cash stock-based compensation enhances the ability of management and investors to understand the impact of non-cash stock-based compensation on our operating results.
+Further, the Company believes that excluding stock-based compensation expense allows for a more transparent comparison of its financial results to the previous year.

-RECONCILIATION OF NET LOSS FROM CONTINUING OPERATIONS TO ADJUSTED EBITDA FOR THE YEARS ENDED DECEMBER 31,
+RECONCILIATION OF NET LOSS TO ADJUSTED EBITDA FOR THE YEARS ENDED DECEMBER 31,